-Vaping is a worldwide phenomenon.
+Vaping across the globe is a worldwide phenomenon.
 What started as a popular fad in China in the early 2000’s has become a massive industry, with millions of users across the globe.
 However, the rise of vaping has come with its fair share of skeptics.

 Many governing bodies fear the rise of this new product due to its association with smoking, despite evidence that it is significantly less dangerous.
 This not only spells trouble for vapers as a community, but also has some annoying ramifications for travellers.
 As a result, there are a number of international e-cigarette laws travellers should be aware of.
 While we can’t list them all, here are a few of the most popular worldwide destinations.